tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 ### What are behind-the-scene network requests

-_Behind-the-scene_ network requests are those network requests which µBlock can not associate with a specific tab opened in your browser: these requests come from _somewhere_, but µBlock is missing information to report exactly from where.
+_Behind-the-scene_ network requests are those network requests which uBlock can not associate with a specific tab opened in your browser: these requests come from _somewhere_, but uBlock is missing information to report exactly from where.

 All network requests without a specific origin are classified as _behind-the-scene_.
 Typically, all blockers will ignore and automatically whitelist behind-the-scene network requests.